davidspiv/cisp/README.md

+## Payroll Program with Input Validation
+Write C++ payroll program that prompts the user to enter an employee’s hourly pay rate and the number of hours worked.
+Validate the user’s input so that only pay rates in the range of $7.50 through $18.25 and hours in the range of 0 through 40 are accepted.
+The program should display the employee’s gross pay.

+## EXCHANGE RATE
+Write a C++ program that converts US dollar to HKD dollar with a fix rate with 7.8.
+The program should ask user enter how many HKD and the program will convert it for the rate 7.8 into US dollar.

 ## Odd/Even Counter
 Design C++ program that generates 100 random numbers, and keeps a count of how many of those random numbers are even and how many are odd.